iaas-splab/skywalker-prototype/README.md

     $ npm start
 ```

-The landing page of the skywalker application can be opened on a web browser at
+The landing page of the skywalker can be accessed on a web browser at
   > http://localhost:4200/